 Attendance of labs and seminars for those repeaters who have a signed lecture book from the previous year (i.e. they failed, or they are repeaters because they have never taken Genetics exam) is dispensable.
 Students should register for the subject electronically during the first weeks of the semester.
+They have to register also for the practical part, but with the group constructed for repeaters with signature from a previous year.
 They can take the three midterm tests in order to qualify for an offered grade based on these tests, or for test bonuses and they take the regular exam at the end of the semester.
 They cannot have home-work bonuses.
 Students, who did not earn a signature in the previous year have to register and attend the labs and seminars and they are considered as the other students registering the course at the first time.